by Matt Sheedy

 For those who are paying attention to the internal politics in this affair—which does not, it seems to me, constitute a majority of Canadians, let alone those outside of the country—it is commonly held that the Charter is being used as a wedge issue by some within the Parti Québécois, which is a separatist party with aspirations to cede from the country.
 Following this logic, a Supreme Court ruling against the “Charter of Québec Values” can be used as evidence that the government of “Canada” is trying to limit Québec’s sovereignty, thus bolstering the party’s popularity.

-Questions of cultural identity are also caught-up in this complex matrix, ranging from long-standing concerns over the protection of the French language against the Anglophone majority in the rest of Canada (the “ROC”), to more nostalgic ideas of maintaining a distinct society against the influence of immigrant communities, with notions of “secularism” or laïcité serving as a discursive tool that is utilized in order to protect against this perceived threat.
+Questions of cultural identity are also caught-up in the mix, ranging from long-standing concerns over the protection of the French language against the Anglophone majority in the rest of Canada (the “ROC”), to more nostalgic ideas of maintaining a distinct society against the influence of immigrant communities, with notions of secularism or laïcité serving as a discursive tool to protect against this perceived threat.

-What interests me here in particular is how this affair has relied on a familiar discourse on freedom from vs. freedom of “religious belief,” despite the more nuanced language that also includes explanations of veiling as a “cultural” and/or “traditional” practice by many of those who are most affected.
+What interests me in particular in this affair is how dominant media representations have framed this issue in familiar binary terns: from from vs. freedom of “religious belief,” despite some more nuanced language that also includes explanations of veiling as a “cultural” and/or “traditional” practice by many of those who are most affected.